Proving the 6d a-theorem with the double affine Grassmannian: Proving the a -theorem

-We are finally in a position to prove the 6d $a$-theorem for Higgs branch RG flows of the flavor Higgsing type between A-type orbi-instantons.
+We are finally in a position to prove the $a$-theorem for Higgs branch RG flows of the flavor Higgsing type between 6d A-type orbi-instantons.
+(The $a$-theorem for decoupling flows descends from it, as proven in appendix \ref{app:anomaly_decoupled}.)
 To prove that $\Delta a>0$ for all allowed flows we use the partial order on the Hasse diagram of dominant coweights of affine $E_8$, and express $a$ in terms of combinatorial data of the latter.